sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

     2. Update the next_pn of egress SA to `threshold - 100`.
     3. Ping VM0 `sudo ping VM0_ipv4_address -c 200 -i 0.1` to simulate continuous traffic.
     4. Check whether the SAK was changed.
 If no, sleep 6 seconds and check again until waiting more 10 times(60 seconds) and this test fail.
 If yes, this test pass.
+    5. Check whether the new AN is next expected AN.
-    5. Expect no packet loss on the ping result.
+    6. Expect no packet loss on the ping result.

 - Periodic Rekey, this testcase is only available if the field *rekey_period* in configuration is more than 0.
     1. Record the SAK in APP DB.
     2. Ping VM0 `sudo ping VM0_ipv4_address -w 120 -q -i 0.1` to simulate continuous traffic.
     3. Check whether the SAK was changed.
+    4. Check whether the new AN is next expected AN.
-    4. Expect no packet loss on the ping result.
+    5. Expect no packet loss on the ping result.

 #### MACsec Key rotation, Primary/Fallback CAK

+   TODO

+#### MACsec Counters

    TODO